nhantrichuyenanh/win-11-ofb/README.md

 		+ Edge, despite being heavily privacy invasive, is extremely good.
 It's well optimized for performance and battery life, packed with lots of nice and useful features (e.g. vertical tabs, split screen, video enhancement), and supports Fluent design.
 You can remove Edge telemetry through third party software or just use it straight out of the box if privacy isn't your chief concern.

 Even though this guide is for my personal use for Windows reinstallation, hopefully you guys find it informative and beneficial.
 Have a nice day! ヾ(•ω•`)o

----

-### ‧₊˚♪ PC is good to go 𝄞₊˚⊹

----

-## Afterthought

-*(Personal commentary kept exactly as-is.
-Added horizontal rules for readability.)*

----

-## 💭 Additional Q&A Sections

-*(Windows 11: Why do I have to... / Why don't I... sections formatted as collapsible content on GitHub via `<details>` if desired, otherwise left as plain text with proper spacing and indentation)*

----

-## [Main & Additional Browser] Note

-Includes breakdown on Chromium vs Firefox forks, personal advice, and rationale.
-Embedded source links using markdown for Wikipedia entries.

----

-## Final Note

-> Even though this guide is for my personal use for Windows reinstallation, hopefully you guys find it informative and beneficial.
-Have a nice day! ヾ(•ω•`)o